casper-network/docs/source/docs/casper/glossary/index.md

 # Glossary

-These definitions are correct in the context of the CasperLabs.
+These definitions are correct in the context of the Casper Labs.
 They may (and probably will) have slightly different semantics in other contexts, including other blockchain contexts.

 ---